ApAuMadIST/CheatLoader/README.md

 # HaxLoader
-a utility mod that no one asked required ModLoader.
+a utility mod that no one asked.